Zoites/zoites.github.io/contents/publications.md

 #### Career

 - We provide guidance tailored to your needs to get you ahead and achieve your career goals.
-We can assist you with landing your dream job, making a career pivot or change, educational advising, re-skilling, and much more. - [ ] Our experience in career consulting spans:
+We can assist you with landing your dream job, making a career pivot or change, educational advising, re-skilling, and much more.
+Our experience in career consulting spans:
   - Develop a tailored job search strategy
   - Resume reviews to tailor for positions of interest
   - Interview prep to get you the job
-  - Optimization of LinkedIn Profile to boost your professional presence and attract recruiters
+  - Optimization of LinkedIn profile to boost your professional presence and attract recruiters
   - Transition from academia to industry
-  - Graduate School advising
+  - Graduate school advising
-  - Undergraduate counseling
+  - Undergraduate and college counseling
   - Mentoring
-  - Speaking engagements
+  - Speaking engagements for your events

 #### AI/Informatics

-- Leveraging our interdisciplinary expertise, we provide AI and informatics solutions to your company.
-Assist Biotech, Pharma, and Life Science companies identify, plan, and execute AI initiatives that accelerate R&D, optimize lab workflows, and generate actionable insights..
+- Leveraging our interdisciplinary expertise, we provide AI and informatics solutions to your business.
+We assist companies to identify, plan, and execute AI initiatives that optimize their workflows and generate positive outcomes.
+Our experience in AI and informatics spans:
+    - AI, NLP, and Bioinformatics solutions
+    - Assist Biotech, Pharma, and Life Science companies adopt AI solutions that accelerate R&D and optimize workflows
+    - Delivery of AI training

 #### Writing Consulting
-- <strong>S. Li</strong>, X. Yang*, A. Cao*, C. Wang, Y. Liu, Y. Liu, and Q. Niu (2024).
-SeisT: A Foundational Deep-Learning Model for Earthquake Monitoring Tasks. <strong>IEEE Transactions on Geoscience and Remote Sensing</strong>. [[Paper]](https://doi.org/10.1109/TGRS.2024.3371503) [[Code]](https://github.com/senli1073/SeisT)
+- We enhance any stage of your writing process from draft to publishing and beyond.
+We can assist you with manuscript writing, grant writing, blog posts, and many more.

-#### Training Consulting
+#### Training
-- A. Cao, X. Yang, C. Wang*, <strong>S. Li</strong>, Y. Liu, L. Dou, and Q. Niu (2023).
-High-Precision Phase Picking and Automatic Source Locating Method for Seismicity in Mines Based on Deep Transfer Learning. <strong>Journal of China Coal Society</strong>. [[Paper]](https://doi.org/10.13225/j.cnki.jccs.2023.0095)
+- We provide training tailored to you and your team to get you up to speed in upskilling.
+We can assist you with delivering trainings across many domains, including AI, Informatics, Life Sciences, and many more.
+We have previously delivered the following trainings:
+    - Unix/Linux training
+    - AI for Beginners
+    - Applications of GenAI in Biotech
+    - Introduction to Bioinformatics
+    - Introduction to Genetics
+    - Introduction to Genomics
+    - Introduction to Personalized Medicine